Neurosurgery-Brain-Tumor-Center-DiazLab/CONICS/README.md

 ### Output
 All output files will be located in the directory __output_[base name]__.
   1. __incidenceMatrix.csv__: matrix of presence/absence for all CNVs, in individual cells
-  2. __pdf__:
-    1. Read-count distribution in CNV segments. (violin plot)
+  2. Read-count distribution in CNV segments. (violin plot)
-    2. Hierarchical clustering of the single cells by CNV status.
+  3. Hierarchical clustering of the single cells by CNV status.

 ![violin](images/Phyngle_violin.jpg?raw=true "violin" )
 ![dendrogram](images/Phyngle_dendrogram.jpg?raw=true "dendrogram" )